Nadir5412/Delta-Demo/README.md

 # Delta-Demo
-This is a Demo for Gitt &amp;  Github class
+This is a Demo for Gitt &amp;  Github class.